Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Introduction

-In this work, we developed a systematic tool capable of constructing $SO(3)$ invariance and equivariance operations given the specified forms of input and output, which include tuples of various rank Cartesian tensors and various types spherical tensors.
-The main tool we used is the symmetric tensor network \cite{PhysRevA.82.050301,PhysRevB.83.115125,PhysRevB.86.195114}, which is wildly used in quantum many-body systems.
-Combining the classical invariance theory \cite{weyl1946classical}, we developed a framework for building generators of invariant functions, which we call tensor network generators, designed for a specific input format.
-We can obtain the equivariant operations corresponding to specified input and output quantity forms by calculating the derivatives of the tensor network generators.
-Based on the method we developed, we demonstrate how it can be used to construct invariant and equivariant operators in geometric graph neural networks.
-Furthermore, we also construct the equivariant machine learning model to learn the constitutive law of material utilizing the method we developed in this work.
+In this work, we present a full characterisation of continuous rotationally invariant and equivariant functions, which supports inputs and outputs given as a tuple of Cartesian tensors of different rank as well as spherical tensors of different type.
+The main tool we use is the symmetric tensor network \citep{PhysRevA.82.050301,PhysRevB.83.115125,PhysRevB.86.195114}, which is widely used in quantum many-body systems.
+Combining the classical invariance theory \citep{weyl1946classical} and Stone-Weierstrass theorem, we develop a framework for building generators of invariant polynomials, which we call \textbf{\textit{ tensor network generators}}, and demonstrate how the general continuous $SO(3)$ invariance and equivariance functions build from several special symmetric tensor primitives.